Boats in the bay at Tokyo Disney Sea

 This is a boat style ride with some dark elements (but not in a scary way).

-Anna and Elsa height limit: These are no height restrictions on Anna and Elsa’s Frozen Journey with even young toddlers able to ride on their parents lap.
+There are no height restrictions on Anna and Elsa’s Frozen Journey with even young toddlers able to ride on their parents lap.
+But because this ride is so popular, these sell out pass so buy them as soon as you arrive in the park!

 2. Toy Story Mania